 Workbench Overhauls and Rare Upgrades

 The headline shift targets workbenches with a complete redesign of their progression tree.
-According to Facepunch, the developer has introduced a whole new upgrade system featuring nine distinct modifications.
-Each upgrade provides a unique functional bonus, but players should not expect to craft them in their safe rooms.
-These upgrades are deliberately rare and must be scavenged from the wilderness, forcing you to defend them carefully once they are back at your base.
-This design philosophy clearly aims to pull survivors out of their shells and into direct conflict, reinforcing the friction that makes the game so compelling.
+Facepunch has introduced a brand-new upgrade system featuring nine distinct modifications.
+Each upgrade provides a unique functional bonus, but players should not expect to craft them within the safety of their own walls.

 Mortars and Mechanics in Rust's Latest Update